Skip to main content

 For a first-timer to the city, it can be one seafood-focused stop within a broader itinerary.
 To compare it with other dining in the city, use our full Tainan restaurants guide and decide whether Feng No Seafood fits the specific meal you are planning.

 The main caution is expectation setting.
-The verified facts do not establish a chef-driven tasting menu, a beverage program, a particular dining-room style, or a signature dish.
+The restaurant does not establish a chef-driven tasting menu, a beverage program, a particular dining-room style, or a signature dish.
 Choose it because a casual seafood meal in Tainan at $$ pricing sounds right for the occasion.

 Location